vladimir-grigorev/AB-Testing/README.md

 - Dockerfile with the requirements
 - Python file with the Flask App exposing the APIs and further logic to perform the AB Tests

+Special features:
+- simplicity;
-The tests are accelerated by using CUPED.
+- acceleration by using CUPED;
+- AAB test insteadn of AB.